 “How many more left now?”
 Hock wondered out loud as they burst in.
 There were no responding blasts, so it seemed there was no more on the first floor, as least.

 Saché went over to the boxes and tried to get them open, but they were sealed tight and it would take time; they needed to make sure the rest of the tower was clear first.
 “Upstairs,” she ordered.
 “Blasters at the-” But she was cut off as a bolt flew past her and hit one of the two boxes straight in the middle; the heat was nearly searing as the box was fried.
 The battle droid toppled off the stairs as Yané shot him down.
-“I think there’s another one,” said Rorerrie, and there were several moments’ tense pause, before a second one did indeed appear; it fell before aiming, hit by multiple blasts.
+“I think there’s another one,” said Rorerrie.
+There were several moments’ tense pause, before a second one did indeed appear.
+It fell before aiming, hit by multiple blasts.

 “Good thing that first one missed,” commented a dazed sounding Lexi Tenil.